k290/JSCalendar.NET/README.md

 # JSCalendar.NET
-A fluent .NET implementaiton of the JSCalendar spec.
-The spec intends to supersede the iCal spec.
-This project aims to provide a sustainable, robust and performant solution to build, serialize and deserialize JSCalendar compliant JSON.
-The library encourages strict conformance to the spec.
-Whenever possible validation exceptions will thrown when non-conformant JSON is serialized or deserialized.
-We believe in helping developers fall into the pit of success.
+A fluent .NET implementaiton of the IETF JSCalendar spec.
+The spec is intended to supersede the iCal spec.
+The reasons for this can be found in the spec itself.

+This .NET library aims to provide a sustainable, robust and performant solution to build, serialize and deserialize JSCalendar compliant JSON.
+Whenever possible, the library encourages strict conformance to the spec.

 https://datatracker.ietf.org/doc/html/rfc8984